Nevada County police blotter

 Friday

-7:03 p.m. – A caller from the downtown area reported his ex-wife is under the influence and driving with the caller’s child in the car.

-8:46 p.m. – A followup from the previous call resulted in a the arrest of an adult along Church Street near the Courthouse.

-7:54 a.m. – A disturbance was reported along Zion Street due to a man with a striped shirt and a beard yelling at people and throwing cones into the street.
+7:54 a.m. – A caller from Zion Street reported a subject yelling at people and tossing road cones into the street.

 Support Local Journalism